bndynet/docker.jenkins/README.md

 # ![](https://www.docker.com/favicon/favicon-32x32.png)  Jenkins Docker image

-Jenkins with nvm wrapper plugin, and integrated chrome, xvfb, nodejs and yarn.
+Jenkins with nvm wrapper plugin, and integrated chrome, xvfb, nodejs, nvm and yarn.

 ## How to use this image